Copyright: You can link to an article in a database or e-journal and remain copyright compliant.

 Context: Many databases provide tools and additional information about articles such as keywords, and links to cited and related articles.

 Find the Permalink: Copying and pasting the link from the browser address bar will not always work.
 Locate the permalink, which is a stable link that will not change.
-These links are usually found by clicking on the title of an article to get to the detailed record.
+These links are sometimes found by clicking on the title of an article to view the detailed record.

 Include the Ezproxy URL Prefix: For students to gain access to articles when off-campus, the library must route its database content through a proxy service.
 To link at the article level, every URL must include the EZProxy prefix.
 While some databases automatically attach this prefix to their permalinks, others do not.
 In some cases, you will have to add the prefix to the beginning of each URL manually.